 Acquiring and harvesting of gold is not a cheap process.
 While there are gold veins and gold deposits all around, actually acquiring that gold takes time.
-The process of extracting the gold from the rocks is also labor intensive and time consuming.
-This of course is one of the things that drives up the rate of gold but being good or bad solely relies on the method of how it’s acquired.
+The process of extracting the gold from the rocks is also labor-intensive and time-consuming.
+This is one of the things that drive up the rate of gold but being good or bad solely relies on the method of how it’s acquired.
 The problem doesn’t lie in the actual process but the people who do this process.
 Is the labor fair, is the method destructive, is the nature around these mines preserved or destroyed in the process?
 These are the questions to ask, and their answers define whether gold is good or bad.